16 Hottest European Resort Destinations of Summer 2018

 2 Sagres and Portugal's Western Algarve

-Below Sagres, a five-star resort melts into the landscape above Martinhal's crescent of golden sand.
+Below Sagres, the five-star Martinhal Sagres Beach Resort & Hotel blends into the landscape above Martinhal's long crescent of golden sand.
+You can learn surfing or paddleboarding here, or rent kayaks to explore the south coast.
 North, where the vertical cliffs are sculpted by the open Atlantic, some of Europe's finest - and least crowded - beaches are washed by world-class surf and protected by Costa Vicentina Natural Park.
 Watch surfing competitions from the beaches or from the honey-toned clifftops.
 East of Sagres, choose any of the tiny villages that hide their beaches beneath the dramatic cliffs: look for the colorful caverns and arches of Porto de Mós or rent a paddleboard at fun-loving Luz.
-Laidback Sagres is an ideally located base for all of these.
+Laid-back Sagres is an ideally located base for all of these.

 Accommodation: Where to Stay in Sagres

 Claiming a whole galaxy of Michelin stars, the Basque city of San Sebastian has long been recognized as one of Europe's top capitals of cuisine.
 But the secret the Spanish keep to themselves is that within a few steps of these revered dining palaces stretch some of the best city beaches in Europe.
-Beginning at the edge of the compact Old Town, Playa de la Concha curves around a placid bay, backed by a wide promenade that is free of commercial clutter.
+Beginning at the edge of the compact old town, Playa de la Concha curves around a placid bay, backed by a wide promenade that is free of commercial clutter.
 All summer long, there's a carefree holiday mood here.
 It's a relaxing and undemanding place, however fashionable its devotees.
-Separating it at the far western end from the continuing sands of Playa de Ondarreta is the headland where the Spanish royal family built Miramar Palace in 1893, so the queen could swim at her favorite beach below.
-As if these two wide strands weren't enough, San Sebastian has another, Playa de Gros (officially Playa de la Zurriola), facing the sea.
-Surfers and a younger, hipper crowd hang out here, although the surf is gentle enough for learners, who can take lessons.
+For balconies overlooking the Playa de la Concha and promenade, book at the grand Belle Epoch Hotel de Londres y de Inglaterra or the more mid-range and charmingly old-fashioned Hotel Niza.

 Accommodation: Where to Stay in San Sebastian